News:

 - Alumni students

-Mao V. Ngo (PhD received 2020, Singapore University of Technology and Design)
+Mao V. Ngo (PhD received 2020 from Singapore University of Technology and Design)

 Thesis: Mobile Edge Computing with Machine Learning: From IoT Devices to Edge Servers, and to a Hierarchy

-Leonit Zeynalvand (PhD received 2021, Nanyang Technological University)
+Leonit Zeynalvand (PhD received 2021 from Nanyang Technological University)

 Thesis: A Holistic Approach to Trust and Reputation Management in Big Data